 And the list can go on!

 Important is to be aware of how smoking affects your health and those around you.
-The decision to be healthy, and to be as much as possible in the life of those you love, is only in your hands and in your willpower!
+The decision to be healthy and as much as possible in the life of those you love is only in your hands and your willpower!

-Hoping that you have made or will make the right decision for you, I have nothing left but to thank you for reading the article, and I would love, you to feel free to share your story as a smoker.
+I hope you have made the right decision for you, and I would love you to feel free to share your story as a smoker.

 Till next time…